University of Michigan Biophysics Summer Undergraduate Research Experience (REU)

 Single Molecule Microscopy

-Applications to the 2022 Biophysics REU Program are now closed.
+Applications for the 2023 REU Program are closed.

 Previous students have stated: